NBISweden/workshop-reproducible-research/docs/git.md

 !!! note "Quick recap"
     We have used two `git` commands this far:

-    * `git clone` - to clone a remote repository locally (e.g. from Bitbucket).
+    * `git clone` - to clone a remote repository locally (e.g. from GitHub).
 This is only done the first time you want to download the repository locally.
     * `git status` - this is a command you should use *a lot*.
 It will tell you, amongst other things, the status of your git clone in relation to the online remote repository.

 ## Committing